Salah856/AWS_Community_ML/Sagemaker_articles/Data_Processing.md

 The Boot3 package tries to extract the region name automatically if we are using the SageMaker notebook.
 If we are working from the localhost notebook, then it needs to be custom defined.
 We will look at that part in the last part of this book. ```get_execution_role()``` extracts the current role with which the user has signed in.
 It can be the root user or IAM role.

+Now that we have defined the region and role, the next step will be to define our Scikit-Learn container.
+As mentioned in the first part of the book, SageMaker operates on Docker containers.
+All the built-in algorithms are nothing but Docker containers, and even the custom algorithm must be put inside the Docker container and uploaded to ECR.
+Since we will be using Scikit-Learn to process our data, already SageMaker has a processing container for that.
+We just need to instantiate it and then use it.